 Nowadays, not much has changed for Askren.
 He is still very much the same competitive person he was as a child, and the goal is the same.
 Simply put, it is to be as good as he can be at what he is doing.

-“Funky” plans to show everyone just how good he is on Friday Night, 26 May, when he defends his ONE Welterweight World Championship against Agilan Thani at ONE: DYNASTY OF HEROES from the Singapore Indoor Stadium.
+“Funky” plans to show everyone just how good he is on Friday Night, 26 May, when he defends his ONE Welterweight World Championship against Sweden’s Zebaztian “The Bandit” Kadestam (9-3) at ONE CHAMPIONSHIP: SHANGHAI on Saturday, 2 September

 But now, he also finds himself in the noble position of passing his knowledge onto other aspiring wrestlers, and that is something he does with a smile at the Askren Wrestling Academy.